confluentinc/learn-building-flink-applications-in-java-exercises/README.md

 **Note:** Solving an exercise will overwrite your code.

-You can solve just single file by running:
+You can solve a single file by running:

 ```bash
 ./exercise.sh solve <exercise number> <file name>